afs/text-table/README.md

 This is not a bug in the text table production.

-Example (same font):
+Example (same font, Inconsolata Medium 10pt):
-Looks right: Gnome Terminal
+* Looks right: Gnome Terminal
-Looks wrong: Emacs shell
+* Looks wrong: Emacs shell